avaneev/a5hash/README.md

-While, statistically speaking, hash function's state may transitively become zero, and this is a probable outcome, it becomes problematic, if hash function can't recover from it quickly, and retain seeded state. `a5hash` quickly recovers from BM, with its further state being unknown, if the `UseSeed` is unknown.
+While, statistically speaking, hash function's state may transitively become zero, and this is a probable outcome, it becomes problematic, if hash function can't recover from it quickly, and retain the seeded state. `a5hash` instantly recovers from BM (via addition of `val01` and `val10` constants), with its further state being unknown, if the `UseSeed` is unknown.
 On the contrary, the "unprotected" `rapidhash` does not recover the seed - it becomes zero, and thus the state becomes known.

 Another issue is that NxN bit multiplication that yields zero discards a half of 2\*N bit input completely, potentially leading to collisions.
 The